 - 1. When arriving or leaving the clinical facility during scheduled time, students must individually clock in and out using the web-based time tracking site.
 Do not clock in until you are ready to work, and no earlier than 10 minutes to the start of your assignment. - 2.
 The student must also record the exact arrival and departure time on the ECC attendance form.
 This applies to EVERY time you arrive or leave the facility (excluding meal and break periods). - a.
 An accurate record shall be recorded. - b.
 Example: Scheduled 7:30 11:30 Actual 7:20 11:35 = 4 hours - 3.
 For attendance tracking, the web site must be accessed ONLY from the specified computer designated by the Clinical Instructor at each facility. - a.
 Each student must personally clock in and out.
 If the web time clock is not working the students must have their attendance form signed by the Clinical Instructor or Department Supervisor at the time of arrival or departure.
 The student must also notify the Clinical Coordinator via text within 24 hours the reason for the missed clocking for the day, otherwise CRPP clinical points will be deducted. - b.
-If a student is missing more than 3 clockings in a semester, CRPP points will be deducted as in a tardy. - c.
-If more than 3 clocking are missed in a 3-week consecutive time frame, CRPP points will be deducted as in an absence, and the student will be written up.
+If a student is missing a time clocking at any time, it will be treated as a tardy with subsequent points deducted at the end of the semester. - c.
+If more than 3 clocking are missed in a 3-week consecutive time frame, CRPP points will be deducted and treated as if an absence, and the student will be written up.